Julien-Fischer/mobtime/README.md

 - `mobstart` Start a driving session with default duration
 - `mobstart 7` Start a 7-minute driving session
-- `mobstart --auto` Automatically execute `mobnext` when time runs out
+- `mobstart --auto-next` Automatically execute `mobnext` when time runs out
 - `mobstart --duration=7 --focus=zen --location=north-east --mini` Start a 7-minute driving session in Zen mode with a minimalist UI.
 The timer will be displayed in the top-right corner of the screen.

 ## Bash commands